texfaq/texfaq.github.io/FAQ-theoremfmt.md

 ---
+title:  Theorem bodies printed in a roman font
 section: How do I do&hellip;?
 subsection: Mathematics
 date: 2014-06-10
 ---

-# Theorem bodies printed in a roman font

 If you want to take advantage of the powerful `\newtheorem` command without the constraint that the contents of the theorem is in a sloped